-June 15, 2012 HUD published a Notice stating that CDBG Recipients "must consult with tribes to determine whether a project may adversely affect historic properties of religious and cultural significance, and if so, how the adverse effect could be avoided, minimized or mitigated."
+On June 15, 2012, HUD published a Notice stating that CDBG Recipients "must consult with tribes to determine whether a project may adversely affect historic properties of religious and cultural significance, and if so, how the adverse effect could be avoided, minimized or mitigated."
 This is applicable to projects on and off tribal lands and to many of Georgia's CDBG Recipients.
 The HUD Notice (CPD-12-006) and the HUD Assessment Tool describe in detail the required protocol.
 Note that the revised Request for Release of Funds and Certification (form HUD 7015.15) includes a certification that this protocol was followed.
 Not all projects that require Section 106 review require consultation with Indian tribes.
 Consultation with federally-recognized tribes is required when a project includes activities that have the potential to affect historic properties of religious and cultural significance to tribes.
 These types of activities include: ground disturbance (digging), new construction in undeveloped natural areas, introduction of incongruent visual, audible, or atmospheric changes, work on a building or structure with significant tribal association, or transfer, lease or sale of historic properties of religious and cultural significance.

-A copy of the Notice and revised RROF/Certification can be found in Appendix 2 of this Manual and on the web at the following website: http://portal.hud.gov/hudportal/documents/huddoc?id=env\notice\tribe\con.pdf http://portal.hud.gov/hudportal/HUD?src=/program\offices/comm\planning/environment/atec
+A copy of the HUD Notice can be found in Appendix 2 of this Manual and on the web at the following website:

-Additional tools for compliance can be found at the HUD Environmental Assessment Tool at the following website:
+http://portal.hud.gov/hudportal/documents/huddoc?id=env\notice\tribe\con.pdf